MRCIEU/mrbase_casestudies/README.md

-# Using the MR-Base platform to investigate risk factors, mechanisms and drug targets for thousands of phenotypes
+# Using the MR-Base platform to investigate risk factors and drug targets for thousands of phenotypes

-This repository contains the case studies associated with the manuscript "Using the MR-Base platform to investigate risk factors, mechanisms and drug targets for thousands of phenotypes".
+This repository contains the case studies associated with the manuscript "Using the MR-Base platform to investigate risk factors and drug targets for thousands of phenotypes".

 ## Case Study 1